 The U.S. Billion-Ton Update: Biomass Supply for a Bioenergy and Bioproducts Industry is organized similarly to the original report, with separate chapters for forest and agricultural biomass resources.
 It still excludes Alaska, Hawaii, and U.S. territories.
 The 2005 BTS combined resources that are currently used for energy production with unused and prospective resources because they all counted toward the billion-ton goal.
 In this update, a clearer distinction is made between currently used resources (e.g., corn grain, soybeans, pulping liquors, mill residues, and fuelwood) and unused and prospective resources available for additional energy (e.g., feedstock needed to meet the 16 billion gallons per year (BGY) of cellulosic biofuels and 4 BGY of advanced biofuels).

 The Bioenergy Knowledge Discovery Framework website provides complementary and reference materials, as well as additional data and explanations.
 The website also provides tools to help present the results in custom tabular, graphic, and spatial formats.

 For more information regarding the findings from the updated report, please view the report fact sheets:

-After further research and review, updates have been made in text, content, figures, and tables from the printed version of the U.S. Billion-Ton Update are now corrected in online PDF copies of the report on the Biomass website and the Bioenergy KDF.
-View the errata document to see changes made.
+After further research and review, updates have been made in text, content, figures, and tables from the printed version of the U.S. Billion-Ton Update.
+Corrections have been made to the online PDF copies of the report on the Bioenergy website and the Bioenergy KDF.
+View the May 2013 errata document to see changes made.
 View the previous errata document to see additional changes made to the printed version.